xrdesign/embodiedcode.net/docs/coding-tool.md

 Press the "A" button on the Right Oculus controller.

 A search bar will appear.
-Now, you can enter keywords, such as save, load, clear, etc., to control the coding environment with nodes, scenes, objects, etc.
+Now, you can enter keywords, such as save, load, clear, etc., with the Oculus Touch Triggers to control the coding environment with nodes, scenes, objects, etc.

 ## Controls